-Field Description Status This field shows the status of the upgrade process for all APs: Not Started-The WCS has not started the download process.
+Field Description Download Status This field shows the status of the upgrade process for all APs: Not Started-The Unified Switch has not started the download process.
 Requested-A request to download AP software has been made, but the switch has not done any downloads.
+In Progress-The AP is currently attempting to download software from the server.
 Success-Download completed successfully on all APs.
 An AP reports a successful download to the switch after the software transfers from the TFTP server to the AP and the code checksum is good.
 The code must also match the intended hardware platform.
-Partial-Success-Download worked on some APs, but failed on others.
-A table lists each AP and its individual status so that you can see which APs failed to upgrade.
 Failure-Download failed on all APs.
 A software download fails if the AP reports a software download failure due to an inability to contact the TFTP server or find the upgrade file, or if the AP loses connectivity with the switch.
 Download Count The number in this field shows the number of managed APs to download software in the current download request.
 If you selected All for the managed APs to upgrade, the download count shows the number of managed APs at the time the download request was started.
 The value is 1 if only one AP is being updated.
 Success Count The number in this field shows the number of APs that have successfully downloaded the new code.
 This value starts with 0 at the beginning of the download and increases by one for every AP that successfully downloaded the code.
 Failure Count The number in this field shows the number of APs that failed to download the new code.
 This value starts with 0 at the beginning of the download and increases by one for every AP that failed to downloaded the code.